Classic Fishing Profession Guide

 - Fishing Pole — this is the basic fishing pole and is required to fish.
 Purchased from Fishing vendors.

-- Nat Pagle's Extreme Angler FC-5000 &mdash increases skill by 25.
+- Nat Pagle's Extreme Angler FC-5000 — increases skill by 25.
 Rewarded from the Horde-only quest Snapjaws, Mon!.

 - Strong Fishing Pole — increases skill by 5.
 Purchased from Fishing vendors.

 - Aquadynamic Fish Attractor — increase skill by 100.
-Purchased from Fishing vendors.
+Purchased from Fishing vendors or created by players with at least 150 Engineering.

 - Aquadynamic Fish Lens — increase skill by 50.
 Rewarded from the Alliance-only quest, Electropellers.